Ph.D 1995, City University of New York;

 Golden Dozen Teaching Award 2014, Fulbright, Sigma Xi Society, Wenner-Gren Foundation, Richard Carley Hunt Memorial Postdoctoral Fellowship, NYU Humanities Initiative Fellowship (monograph project, "Sacred Sacrilege: The View from Caribbean Obeah and Hosay"), Center for Latin American and Caribbean Studies/Title VI Interdisciplinary Seminar Grant (international seminar series, "Our America: Cross Currents and Intimate Dialogues in the Making of a Hemisphere"), Center for Latin American and Caribbean Studies Faculty Working Group Grant (seminar series, "Reassembling the Americas: Africans, Asians, and the Crossroads of Diaspora")

-Islam and the Atlantic World, edited by Aisha Khan (edited volume, in press)
+Islam and the Atlantic World, edited by Aisha Khan (University Press of Florida, edited volume, in press)

 Sacred Sacrilege: The View from Caribbean Obeah and Hosay (monograph, under contract)

 Empirical Futures: Anthropologists and Historians Engage the Work of Sidney W. Mintz.
 Co-edited with George Baca and Stephan Palmie, 2009.
 Chapel Hill: University of North Carolina Press.